How to start a taxi and private hire firm

 Get your start-up moving with our guide on how to start a taxi business

-What’s the difference between taxis and private hire vehicles?
+The difference between taxis and private hire vehicles

 Drivers of black cabs are essentially self-employed and have to go through rigorous checks and tests before they are awarded their license.
 Although some Hackney Carriage drivers form co-operatives and switch their cars to saloons and other models, the majority of these taxi drivers can be found in their black cabs trawling the streets for customers with their orange light on.

-Private hire vehicles, or minicabs, have to have a prior booking when picking up passengers.
+Private hire vehicles (PHVs), or minicabs, have to have a prior booking when picking up passengers.
 Usually linked by a radio circuit and operating out of similar, branded vehicles, minicab owners face stiff penalties if found touting their business to random people on the street.

 It is possible to mix fleets, with Hackney Carriages undertaking private hire tasks alongside standard minicabs.
 However, remember while it is possible for black cabs to be used for private hire use, doing the same thing in reverse is against the law.